 - Be open to trying other cache plugins especially if you’re using WP Rocket or SG Optimizer.

-- Use a good CDN like Cloudflare Enterprise, BunnyCDN/FlyingCDN, or QUIC.cloud on LiteSpeed.
+- Use a good CDN with full page caching (APO, Cloudflare Enterprise, or QUIC on LiteSpeed).

 - Only use 1 font family, host it locally using woff2, preload the font files, or just use system fonts.

-- Some plugins increase CPU usage while others add CSS/JS/fonts to the frontend (neither are good).
+- Some plugins increase memory usage while others add CSS/JS to the frontend (neither are good).

 - Improving security and blocking unwanted requests can reduce CPU usage and free up server resources.

 - GTmetrix Waterfall, WebPageTest, and Chrome Dev Tools can give you better info than PageSpeed Insights.

 - Cloudflare’s DNS is faster and more reliable than GoDaddy, NameCheap, SiteGround, and most DNS providers.